observeinc/terraform-aws-kinesis-firehose/modules/cloudwatch_logs_subscription/README.md

 Given a list of Cloudwatch Log Group names and an Observe Kinesis Firehose module, this module subscribes each Log Group to the Kinesis Firehose.

-Terraform 0.12 and newer.
-Submit pull-requests to `main` branch.

 ## Usage

 ```hcl